itaymigdal/some-scripts/README.md

 Supply domain and subdomains wordlist file.

+### Find-String.ps1

+Find specific string in files.
+Supply string to search and base path, the script will search string occurances recursively in all files, and will print where it was found.
+Usage example:
+.\Find-String.ps1 -string password -path C:\Users\Owner\Desktop

 ### FTP_Bruter.py

 Brute-Force FTP login.
 Supply Target, user to brute-force and passwords wordlist.

 ### FTP_Discover.py